tesixiao/tesixiao.github.io/_teaching/2021-spring-141c/intro.md

 - [PyCharm](https://www.jetbrains.com/pycharm/): a great IDE for Python.

-(Adanced) Text Editors you can use for coding:
+(Advanced) Text Editors you can use for coding:

 - [Vim](https://www.vim.org/)
 - [Sublime Text 3](https://www.sublimetext.com/)